Program, Course, and Teacher Evaluation

 Teacher Evaluations

-Teacher evaluation forms provide students an opportunity to communicate their feedback regarding a specific interaction with a teacher, including faculty members, residents, and clinical fellows.
-The identity of individual students who complete evaluations is confidential.
-For this reason, a teacher will only receive evaluation reports if at least three students have submitted an evaluation form for the teacher.
-The confidentiality of teacher evaluations is critical for ensuring candid feedback.
-The identity of individual students who complete evaluations is confidential.
-For this reason, a teacher will only receive evaluation reports if at least three students have submitted an evaluation form for the teacher.
+Teacher evaluation forms give students an opportunity to share feedback about specific interactions with teachers, including faculty members, residents, and clinical fellows.
+The identity of students who complete evaluations is kept confidential.
+To protect anonymity, a teacher will only receive evaluation reports if at least three students have submitted evaluation forms.